 As in the previous subsection, we begin by determining the allowed form of the final amplitude based on the spin structure of the external particles.
-Since the (incoming) muon anti-neutrino is helicity $+1/2$, there must be a $|2\rbrack$ facing in either direction.
+Since the (incoming) tau anti-neutrino is helicity $+1/2$, there must be a $|2\rbrack$ facing in either direction.
 However, since all three other particles are massive and spin $1/2$, they can be either angle or square brackets in either direction.
 There are many more possibilities this time.
 There are three combinations of the $|2\rbrack$ with each of the other particle's spinors.
 The other two particle's spinors are then contracted with each other as either square or angle brackets.
 Therefore, the amplitude must be a linear combination of the terms

 However, not all three of the products in the bottom row are unique.
 One of them can be rewritten as a linear combination of the other two using a Schouten identity.
 Below, we will replace the last with the first two.
 So, we should be able to simplify this amplitude to no more than 5 of these and possibly less depending on the vertices.
-The coefficients of these terms will be a dimensionless product of the masses $M_W, m_\mu, m_u, m_d$ divided by the W-boson propagator denominator.
+The coefficients of these terms will be a dimensionless product of the masses $M_W, m_\tau, m_u, m_d$ divided by the W-boson propagator denominator.